 USA Green Card Process Explained: Who Qualifies and How to Apply

-The USA green card process is one of the most searched immigration topics for people around the world.
+The USA green card process is the most searched immigration topic for people looking to live permanently in the United States.
+The this immigration pathway is one of the most sought-after immigration pathways in the world.
+The this approach is a major immigration goal for thousands each year.
+The this process is one of the most searched immigration topics for people around the world.
 A green card, officially called a Permanent Resident Card, gives foreign nationals the right to live and work anywhere in the United States permanently.
 This guide covers who qualifies, the different routes available, and what the application process actually involves in 2026.

 What Is a US Green Card?